Photo by Scott Audette/NHLI via Getty Images

 On the coaching front, Bruce Cassidy was the bench boss for the Capitals, while John Tortorella manned the bench for Tampa Bay.

 The series began well enough for the Caps, as they won the first game on the road on April 10; they beat the Bolts by a score of 3-0 in a game that featured two goals by Lang in each of the first two periods and a goal by Michael Nylander.
 They followed that up with another road victory two days later, April 12, winning this game 6-3.
 In a penalty-filled affair, Jagr scored two first period goals, including a power play goal and Bondra added two goals of his own, the first being a power play goal in the first period and the other coming in the third period.
 Near the end of the game, several players on both teams earned misconduct penalties, including Richards, Lecavalier, and Fredrik Modin for the Lightning, and Brian Sutherby and Trent Whitfield for Washington.
-After losing Game 3, the two teams returned to Tampa Bay on April 18.
+But then the Caps lost Games 3 and 4 at home on consecutive days, April 15 and 16.
+Afterwards, the two teams returned to Tampa Bay on April 18.
 Once again, the Caps lost the game, this time by a score of 2-1, with Nylander scoring the only goal for the Caps.
 With the Caps dropping the game, the Lightning now led 3-2 in a series in which they were once down 2-0.
 The teams returned to Washington to play Game 6 on April 20.
 This time, the Caps pulled out to a 1-0 lead late in the first period on a Bondra power play goal.
 Andreychuk scored the tying goal for Tampa Bay on a power play goal of his own.
 The game was still tied 1-1 at the end of regulation time.
 St. Louis eventually scored the game-winning goal during the third overtime period.
 Tampa Bay now took the series in six games, after falling behind by two games.
 This series was the first time the Lightning had advanced past the first round.

 After this series, the Lightning faced the New Jersey Devils in Round 2 and lost to them in five games.
 The following season, the Lightning won the Stanley Cup in a seven-game series, beating the Calgary Flames in the process.